cunarist/solie/README.md

 poetry install
 ```

-Activate the poetry shell and run the code.
+Activate the Poetry shell and run the code.

 ```bash
 poetry shell